CodyReichert/awesome-cl/README.md

   - dare we add: used in production by the author's company (ASTN Group, see [awesome-lisp-companies](https://github.com/azzamsa/awesome-lisp-companies/))
 * 🚀 [cl-binary-store](https://github.com/ajberkley/cl-binary-store) -  A fast Common Lisp binary serializer/deserializer.
 BSD_3Clause.
 See [reddit announce](https://www.reddit.com/r/Common_Lisp/comments/1hz5879/new_binary_serializationdeserialization_library/) (2025).
   * "A super fast and customizable serializer/deserializer of Common Lisp objects to/from a very compact binary format.
 Equality of objects, circular references, and the full Common Lisp type system are supported.
 Specialized arrays (on SBCL) are stored/restore at lightning speed."
+- [cl-marshal](https://github.com/wlbr/cl-marshal) - Simple and fast serialization of all kinds of Common Lisp data structures.
+MIT.
+  * Only minimal changes required to make your CLOS objects serializable.

 See also the [Persistent object databases](#persistent-object-databases) section.